In today’s world, we want to be able to capture even the tiniest of moments.

 To start, The IO had a GoPro attached to them to have the viewers guess their location.
 Not only are the GoPros the kings of action cameras, but with our APIs, you can achieve sub-second latency by streaming the RTMP from the camera directly into Dolby.io Streaming.
 Dolby.io Streaming would be the platform of delivery via WebRTC.

-Before anything can happen, we need to make Dolby.io account, and to learn WHY YOU SHOULD SIGN UP, we have a site dedicated to further use cases and customer stories.
+Before anything can happen, we need to make a Dolby.io account, and to learn WHY YOU SHOULD SIGN UP, we have a site dedicated to further use cases and customer stories.

 Once in the Streaming Dashboard, create a stream token (if you haven’t already).
 If this is your first time interacting with the dashboard, I have a video that walks through the entire space in itself.